hydephp/develop/docs/creating-content/documentation-pages.md

 The sidebar is automatically generated from the files in the `_docs` directory.
 You will probably want to change the order of these items.
 You can do this in two ways, either in the config or with front matter using the navigation array settings.

-### Table of contents

-Hyde automatically generates a table of contents for the page and adds it to the sidebar.

-The behaviour of this can be changed in the configuration file.
-See [the customization page](customization#navigation-menu--sidebar) for more details.

 ### Sidebar ordering

 The sidebar is sorted/ordered by the `priority` property.
 The higher the priority the further down in the sidebar it will be.